SB2DD/CommandAPI/README.md

                 <ul>
                     <li>https://github.com/CommandAPI/CommandAPI/pull/633 Adds an <code>AsyncOfflinePlayerArgument</code> to allow asynchronous fetching of an offline player</li>
                     <li>https://github.com/CommandAPI/CommandAPI/pull/636 The default namespace has been updated from <code>minecraft</code> to the plugin's name.
 If you are not shading, the default namespace is going to be <code>commandapi</code>.
 If you are shading, the default namespace is going to be your plugin's name.</li>
+                    <li>Updates the config defaults for the datapack reloading step to be opt-in instead of opt-out.</li>
                 </ul>
                 <b>Bug Fixes:</b>
                 <ul>